 - Try to make sure that fireworks are never set off near your horse’s field or stable.
 Tell neighbours and local fireworks display organisers there are horses nearby, so that they can ensure fireworks are set off in the opposite direction and well away from them.

-- Keep your horse in its familiar environment, in its normal routine with any companions to make it feel secure.
-If your horse is usually stabled then keep it stabled.
-If it is normally out in the field, keep it there as long as it is safe, secure and not near the fireworks display area.
+- Keep your horse in a familiar environment, in their normal routine with any companions to make them feel secure.
+If your horse is usually stabled then keep them stabled.
+If they are normally out in the field, keep them there as long as it is safe, secure and not near the fireworks display area.

 - Ensure that you or someone experienced stays with your horse if you know fireworks are being set off.
-This way you can observe its behaviour, ensure it remains as safe and calm as possible and respond to its reactions appropriately.
+This way you can observe their behaviour, ensure they remains as safe and calm as possible and respond to its reactions appropriately.